-20×24″ prints are $1,250
+20×24″ prints are $1,500

-30×40″ prints are $2,500
+30×40″ prints are $3,000

 In 1989 Ruth and I went on another photo trip around the country for three months.
 On November 1st we found ourselves in Virginia, camped out in the beautiful Shenandoah Forest.

 Using my Goerz 24” Red Dot Artar lens at f/64 I made a 6 second exposure on Fujichrome 100 film.
-Back in Oregon when I saw the processed transparency I was discouraged.
+Back in Oregon a month later, when I saw the processed transparency I was discouraged.
 The sunlit top of the image looked good but the lower 3/4 of the image was dark and sullen.
 Not at all the effect I was looking for.
-Could I find a way to pull this image out of the gloom?

-I had been making contrast masks for six years and had progressed in my technical abilities through experimentation, calibrations and lots of printing experience.
 I loved the image but it had to glow.

-I needed to hold the lightest values without having them become pasty but raise darker values that would normally print as Zone III (very dark) to Zone VI (light skin tones).
+I had been making contrast masks for six years and had progressed in my technical abilities through experimentation, film and developer calibrations and lots of experience.
+I wanted to hold the lightest values without them becoming pasty while I raised the darker values that would normally print as Zone III (very dark) to Zone VI (light skin tones).
+Could this be done?

 It helped that I used to professionally operate drum scanners (Hell and DS Screen) and did dot etching, which gave me deep understanding of tone reproduction.
 I could visualize what I wanted but didn’t know how to do it.
 I spent about a week making and studying tone reproduction curves and creating unique types of contrast masks to make a series of test prints.
 It wasn’t easy but I finally got the results I was looking for: the sunlight filled the scene and the luminous trees had shape, form and depth.